-Entry Level Competence in Greek Only: Hebrew will be taken during the Summer Term following Year 1.
+Entry level competence in Greek only: Hebrew will be taken during the Summer Term following Year 1.

-Entry Level Competence in Hebrew Only: Greek Part I will be taken during Fall Semester of Year 1, and Greek Part II will be taken during Winterim of Year 1.
-HIS507 will be taken during Spring Semester of Year 1 and SYS511 will take place during the Summer Term following Year 1.
+Entry level competence in Hebrew only: Greek Part I will be taken during the Summer or Fall Semester of Year 1.
+If taken during the Fall Semester, the course is 3 SH and Greek Part II will be taken during Winterim of Year 1 (3SH).
+HIS507 will then be taken during Spring Semester of Year 1 and SYS511 will take place during the Summer Term following Year 1.

-Entry Level Competence in Neither Language (Least desirable path through the curriculum): Greek will be taken during the Summer Term prior to Year 1.
+Entry level competence in neither language (least desirable path through the curriculum): Greek will be taken during the Summer Term prior to Year 1.
 Hebrew will be taken during the Summer Term after Year 1.